Minneapolis' Longfellow neighborhood almost food desert after destruction caused by riots

 Holy Trinity Lutheran near 31st and Minnehaha; Heart of the Beast Theatre at 15th and E. Lake; and Sanford Middle School at 35th and 42nd Ave.
 S. were a few places offering free food and supplies, Majors said.

-Area residents with a vehicle could find open supermarkets nearby at Longfellow Market at 38th and E. Lake and Lunds & Byerlys in Highland Park.
-There were lines out the door at several of the city markets Sunday similar to when the COVID-19 stay-at-home orders were first issued.

-Amplifying the problem on Monday and over the weekend was the fact that Metro Transit was not operating buses or trains, so transportation was an issue.
-Several residents walked to the markets.
+Amplifying the problem over the weekend and again on Monday was the fact that Metro Transit was not operating buses or trains.
+Public transportation will again be closed on Tuesday.

 Sylvester Hudson walked about 40 minutes from the Fort Snelling Apartments to the Cub at 46th and Hiawatha.

-It’s the only supermarket left in Longfellow neighborhood along the light rail line after for other supermarkets closed because of the destruction after George Floyd died in Minneapolis police custody.
+It is the only supermarket left in Longfellow neighborhood along the light rail line after four other supermarkets closed because of the destruction after George Floyd died in Minneapolis police custody.

 "I don't know if I'll be able to catch a cab, so I'll probably have to walk," said Hudson, 70, who brought a two-wheeled cart for grocery transport as he finished shopping at Cub on 46th and Hiawatha.
 "This is the only store left open in the neighborhood that I can walk to."